GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 A typical example would be customizing oxAuth's login page.
 There are two ways to achieve this:

-1. Un-pack the needed files from `/opt/gluu/jetty/oxauth/webapps/oxauth.war` with a tool like `jar`, update them and add them back to the archive with all required dependencies (**not recommended**);

-2. Put changed files under `/opt/gluu/jetty/oxauth/custom/` directory, so they could be used instead of the standard files in `oxauth.war`.
+1. Put changed files under `/opt/gluu/jetty/oxauth/custom/` directory, so they could be used instead of the standard files in `oxauth.war`.
 (Note: the same approach will work for oxTrust if files are placed under `/opt/gluu/jetty/identity/custom/`).
 The benefit of using this method is that your customizations won't be disturbed by any changes to `oxauth.war` or `identity.war` later on (for example, in case this Gluu instance will be patched or updated, and a component's WAR archive will get overwritten).
 More on this method below.

+1. Un-pack the needed files from `/opt/gluu/jetty/oxauth/webapps/oxauth.war` with a tool like `jar`, update them and add them back to the archive with all required dependencies (**not recommended**);

 ## Directory structure and mappings